JasperTecHK/bad-apple/README.md

 3) touhou_bad_apple_v3.py

-Current development version.
+~~Current development version.
 Improved frame time delay and better file I/O. Looking to implement threading to expedite frame extraction and ASCII conversion.

+Will be backported to v2-Threading if the implementation is good. v2-Threading should be treated as a seperate branch entirely, with features found on v2, v3, and more additions.

 # Functions